AdmiralFirefox/lesson-plan-maker/README.md

 <br />

 ## Functionalities
-* Generates course description that provides a foundational overview of the entire course, including its goals and objectives.
+* Generates a course description that provides a foundational overview of the entire course, including its goals and objectives.
 * You can specify the number of Units you want to have on the created course.
 You can specify up to the limit of 10.
 * You can specify on what will be the topic on each unit.
 If you don't want to specify the topic, the topics will be auto-generated.
 * A detailed lesson plan is generated based on the course description and the number of units and their topics prompted by the user.
 A lesson plan is structured on the following: